behnam/cgkit/doc/source/sl.rst

    Returns the tangent.
 This function is imported from the :mod:`math` module.

-.. function:: tan(a)

-   Returns the tangent.
-This function is imported from the :mod:`math` module.

 .. function:: vector_cellnoise(p)

    Returns a vector (as a :class:`vec3`) whose value is a (pseudo) random function